 You guys, I decorated something!
-I’m so excited to be a girly girl and actually decorate (instead of ripping out the flooring) for a change.
+I’m so excited to actually decorate the house (instead of ripping out the flooring) for a change.
 Thank you, Wayfair, for asking me to join #TheCenterpieceChallenge because this girl needed a break from power tools.

 Sponsored by Wayfair

 To see my blog friends that have also participated in this Wayfair round up, search #TheCenterpieceChallenge on social media.

 This cute tray from Wayfair was the perfect complement to my bare, white demilune table that sat empty in the foyer, pretty much all summer.
 (Visit this post to see my full foyer transformation over the years).

 I rarely take photos at night because the golden rule of blogging photography is “bright daylight, no flash”.
 But there is something about the warm amber glow that nighttime photography brings that is perfectly acceptable for the holidays.

 While I do love my painted furniture pieces, I automatically crave natural wood when I’m putting together a vignette against a painted white background.
 Natural wood never goes out of style.